iterative/cml.dev/content/docs/ref/comment.md

 ## create

-Post a Markdown report as a comment on a commit or pull/merge request.
+Post a Markdown report as a comment on a commit, pull/merge or issue request.

 ```usage
 cml comment create [options] <markdown report file>
 ```

+By default PR comments are created, with a fallback to creating commit comments.

 ## update